Explore Kansas Prairies & Unique Attractions

-Best time of year to go camping in Kansas
+What’s the best time to go camping in Kansas?

 Kansas is classified as a state with a temperate but continental climate.
 Although each region varies, in general, the state experiences extremes between summer and winter temperatures.
 But these extremes (sweltering, muggy, wet summers and frigid, dry, windy winters) are short-lived.

 The best time to go camping in Kansas is between April and October.
 Even with humidity, which also differs among regions, temperatures feel most pleasant between late spring and late fall.
 Late spring and early fall are the seasons of color, with wildflowers blooming in the fields and leaves turning golden and amber hues the further one travels to the eastern border.
 While the summer months provide plenty of warmth and sunshine, the fall usually brings mild weather and less rain than summer.

 Kansas is not immune to adverse weather.
 Sitting at the center of “Tornado Alley,” tornadoes and severe thunderstorms are common in the spring and summer months.
 It’s a good idea to familiarize yourself with tornado safety tips when RVing during tornado season.
 Travel and camping conditions can also be very unfavorable from December through February, when the weather is usually brutally cold with snow and ice storms.

 Driving your RV in Kansas